-I have found that one of the major reasons stated for not returning for an Ed.D is the fear of writing a dissertation.
+I have found that one of the major reasons stated for not returning for an Ed.D. is the fear of writing a dissertation.
 The fact is that graduate school instructors are there to help you through this process.
 You will be given a committee of professors who are there to support you.
-You will take each section one at a time, and be able to develop each with guidance from your committee chair.
+You’ll take each section one at a time, and be able to develop each with guidance from your committee chair.
 By the time you are ready to present your dissertation to your committee, you will own it.
-You will understand your “Why” as you write the first chapter, explaining your passion for the topic.
-You will have researched it immensely while developing the literature review.
-You will develop your understanding as you work on your methodology section.
-You will come to own your findings as you write about your findings in the final chapter.
+You’ll understand your “Why” as you write the first chapter, explaining your passion for the topic.
+You will have researched it immensely while developing the literature review and your understanding as you work on your methodology section.
+You’ll come to own your findings as you write about your findings in the final chapter.

 Quantitative, Qualitative, or Mixed Method

 Deciding which type of method to use in writing can be a personal decision, and it can be determined by what you are researching and trying to prove.
 In a brief overview, a quantitative paper proves a point by looking at numbers, using formulas, and collecting numerical data.
 A qualitative paper is more about your writing ability; how you can explain what you need the reader to understand about your topic.
 For a qualitative paper, your collect data through interviews, observations, and reviewing artifacts.
 Some topics require a mixture of both quantitative and qualitative methods; but don’t worry, your committee chair will help you determine what is most appropriate.